EzekielUmanmah/myMemories/README.md

 > Overview

   While I knew many of the parts of creating an app with CRUD operations, this project taught me how to build an app from scratch to deploying it on a live website.
-  Additionally, I learned about user authentication with JWT and Google OAuth, state management with Redux Toolkit, and using a Material UI to build a fully responsive site right out of the box.
+  Additionally, I learned about user authentication with JWT and Google OAuth, state management with Redux Toolkit, and using Material UI to build a fully responsive site right out of the box.